Texas vs. Kansas State NCAA Football Odds, Plays and Insights | November 26, 2021

 Texas Stats and Trends

-- In games that Texas amasses over 345.0 yards, the team is 4-4 against the spread and 4-4 overall.
+- When Texas piles up more than 345.0 yards, the team is 4-4 against the spread and 4-4 overall.

 - The Longhorns have turned the ball over 17 times this season, three more turnovers than the Wildcats have forced (14).